sindresorhus/ora/readme.md

 Type: `string | () => string`

-Text or text generator to display before the spinner.
+Text or a function that returns text to display before the spinner.
 No prefix text will be displayed if set to an empty string.

 ##### spinner